FACULTY OF HEALTH SCIENCES

 What has the AgileXR project yielded:

-The results of the project include:
+The outcomes of the project include:

 · Practical guides on how to establish engaging and collaborative learning experiences for online, distance, hybrid and blended learning modalities.